Parent Resources

 Who

-• They have a low income.
+• You have a low income.
 This includes families currently or recently in the Minnesota Family Investment Program (MFIP) and those who have never received cash assistance.

-• They have children age 12 and younger or children with special needs who are ages 13 and 14 that need child care.
+• You have children ages 12 and younger or children with special needs who are ages 14 and younger that need child care.

-• They need help paying for child care to work, look for work, or attend school or training.
+• You need help paying for child care to work, look for work, or attend school or training.

 What

-This program pays a portion of families’ child care costs to the family’s child care provider.
+This program pays a portion of your child care costs to your child care provider.
 Families must use a legal provider.
+Families may have to pay a copayment based on their income and number of people in their family.
 There may be a waiting list for assistance in some counties for families that haven’t recently received cash assistance.

 Applying for the Child Care Assistance Program